OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-33.md

 nor will the Levitical priests ever lack a man to stand before Me to offer burnt offerings, to burn grain offerings, and to present sacrifices continually.’”

 ## Jeremiah 33:19
-The word of the Lord came to Jeremiah, saying,
+The message from the Lord came to Jeremiah, saying,

 ## Jeremiah 33:20
 “This is what the Lord says: ‘If you can break My covenant with the day and My covenant with the night, so that day and night do not occur at their appointed times,